Bosnian farmers to lose lifeline to political paralysis

 Damjanovic sells 800,000 euros worth of eggs in Croatia every year.

-Sixteen percent of Bosnia's total food exports and more than half of its milk and dairy exports go to its ex-Yugoslav neighbor, bringing in 200 million Bosnian marka ($133 million) in return.
+Sixteen percent of Bosnia's total food exports and more than half of its milk and dairy exports go to its ex-Yugoslav neighbour, bringing in 200 million Bosnian marka (84 million pounds) in return.

 But a year from now, six months before it joins the EU on July 1, 2013, Croatia will start implementing EU market regulations, and imports of Bosnian animal products will stop.